Google Analytics vs Matomo: Which Should You Choose?

 Despite its privacy trade-offs, GA4 remains the right choice in certain scenarios:

-- You run Google Ads: The native integration between GA4 and Google Ads is unmatched.
+The native integration between GA4 and Google Ads is unmatched.
 Conversion data flows directly into bidding algorithms, and remarketing audiences are built automatically.
-No other analytics tool replicates this level of integration.

-- Your team already knows GA: Switching analytics platforms has a real training cost.
-If your marketing team has years of GA experience and established reporting workflows, the productivity hit from switching may outweigh the benefits.
+Switching analytics platforms has a real training cost.
+If your marketing team has years of GA experience and established workflows, the productivity hit may outweigh the benefits.

-- You need BigQuery export: GA4's free BigQuery integration lets you run SQL queries against raw event data — invaluable for data teams building custom dashboards or feeding analytics into data warehouses.
+GA4's free BigQuery integration lets you run SQL queries against raw event data — invaluable for custom dashboards and data pipelines.

-- Enterprise support matters: GA4 360 comes with SLAs, dedicated support, guaranteed data freshness, and higher processing limits.
-For large organizations, this level of support justifies the premium.
+GA4 360 comes with SLAs, dedicated support, guaranteed data freshness, and higher processing limits for large organizations.

 Who Should Use Matomo?